Participated in planning for the renaissance of the disused Lynmouth Pavilion

 Neighbourhood Plan steering group

-involved in planning to provide affordable eco-friendly housing as part of the Neighbourhood Plan steering Group
+The Trust participated in planning work to provide affordable eco-friendly housing as part of the Neighbourhood Plan steering Group

-regeneration of the gardens became a very successful project and after much work and fundraising now provides the community, both resident and visiting, with a lovely memorial garden on the edge of the East Lyn.
+Regeneration of the gardens became a very successful project and after much work and fundraising now provides the community, both resident and visiting, with a lovely memorial garden on the edge of the East Lyn.
 The Lyn Art and Craft Society’s very generous donation of £1,000 per year towards the maintenance of the gardens has enabled the Trust to keep them up to a good standard however it is not quite enough to cover all expenses and the Trust must look for other funding possibilities.

 Coleridge Way Extension